 Integration with Queuing

-This section will give an overview of a RESTful service that will integrate with a message Queue Messaging system such as IBM’s WebSphere MQ.
-WebSphere MQ is the current on-premise supported message system in the VA and because of this the IBM supplied functionality will be used to detail RESTful service that will integrate with a message Queue Messaging system functionality.
+This section will give an overview of a API service that will integrate with a message Queue Messaging system such as IBM’s WebSphere MQ.
+WebSphere MQ is the current on-premise supported message system in the VA and because of this the IBM supplied functionality will be used to detail RESTful API that will integrate with a message Queue Messaging system functionality.
 It should be noted that that the IBM solution is obviously not vendor agnostic, but Queue Messaging systems are always vendor specific so solution involving queueing can’t be agnostic.

 RESTful Integration WebSphere MQ Messaging System